Toggle high contrast

 • To ensure that wherever possible local public investment in the arts is spent locally, benefits local workers and local communities and provides for local needs and wants.

 • Equality and education.
 Local authorities need to support the creative industries’ efforts to improve the diversity of the sector’s workforce.
-Education authorities need to support the training of the cultural workers of the future and, in the context of the English Baccalaureate, to recognise the importance of school students being able to study creative, artistic and technical subjects at GCSE and A Level.
+TUC YH welcomes the government’s review of the school curriculum and assessment and its pledge to put arts, sports and music back at the heart of our schools.
+Education authorities need to support the training of the cultural workers of the future and to recognise the importance of school students being able to study creative, artistic and technical subjects at GCSE and A Level.
 Curricula need to be decolonialised.

 • Lobby Central Government.
-The Government threatens public investment in the arts through cuts to local authority funding and the implementation of the English Baccalaureate.
+Public investment in the arts has been threatened by cuts to LA funding and the current schools assessment regime.
 Local authorities need to continue lobbying central government for increased public investment in a thriving regional creative and leisure industries sector, and to protect and enhance arts education.

 Regarding employment, the manifesto asserts that far too often, the creative and leisure industries are blighted by poor working conditions, pay levels less than government minima, harassment and bullying and even an expectation that professional arts practitioners should work without pay.
 Such practices must be eradicated.